 Interested users can however play the disaster feature in Simcountry by creating relief resources and the logistics that is needed to move these resources to the places where they are needed and cooperate with others to make it work fast and prevent the potential full effect of such an event.

 Disasters will never take place when a country is unattended and there is no need to check your country more frequently to prevent it from falling apart.
 It will not happen.

 The disaster system is meant as an addition to the game that may be played or ignored and might be interesting to some of the Simcountry players.

 Civil unrest occurs if countries are very rich but keep health, education, transportation and social security low or if countries are poor but increase education or health etc. to very high levels to gain score points.
 Civil unrest in unlikely to take place in any country.
 It is intended to deter extreme situations that do not make any economic sense.

 If a country has a financial index higher than 180 but keeps the education index lower than 60, it will experience civil unrest.
 The chance per corporation to be hit by civil unrest is: (60/education index) /(180/financial index).
-If the education index is 40 and the financial index is 270, the chance for damage in each corporation is 2.25%.

 All types of corporations can be the target of a rebellion.